 Skid mark evidence only shows speed lost while skidding.
 In a special case, such as a vehicle skidding and striking a pedestrian and then skidding to a halt without a break in the skid, then the skid mark evidence can show the speed of the vehicle prior to the crash sequence.
 Such situations are uncommon.
 Usually, a vehicle skids for some distance and then strikes another vehicle, fixed object, etc. The skid mark can only show speed lost while skidding and usually this is just a portion of the pre-crash speed.

-Determining speed lost from skidding uses a simple formula: $S = \sqrt{30}$ where

-- S = speed in mph - 30 = a constant which adjusts the equation to units of measurement used - d = the length of the skid mark in feet - f= the coefficient of friction (drag factor) of the road surface - \mathcal{N} = take the square root of the product of the three factors
+Determining speed lost from skidding uses a simple formula: $S = \sqrt{30df}$, where d = the length of the skid mark in feet f = the coefficient of friction (drag factor) of the road surface